Essay Introduction

 Signposting the different parts of the essay will help your reader establish the key points discussed and identify your position on the issue.

 Proofread, proofread, and proofread again.
-The central argument of your essay will likely change emphasis and direction as you continue to dig deep to uncover facts about your essay topic.
+The central argument of your essay will likely evolve as you dig deep to uncover facts about your essay topic.

 Although the introduction is the first section of an essay, it is usually written last.
 This is because your thoughts and ideas will continue to develop through the writing process.
 What you write in the introduction paragraph at the start could be completely different from what you write in it if you wait until later.